-We stock thousands of high quality low priced mattress sets in all sizes, even r.v. sizes.
-We buy for less and we sell for less... lots less.
+We stock thousands of high-quality low-priced mattress sets in all sizes, even common r.v. sizes.
+We buy for less and we sell for less… lots less.
 We won’t chase you out the door for “the deal” and we don’t run phony sales.
+Most of our mattresses are hand built in Sumner Washington.
 We here at Mattress Ranch want you to have a quality, comfortable mattress at realistic low prices every day.

 My happiest childhood days were spent working on my father’s ice cream truck in New Jersey.
 Even though I grew up in New Jersey I knew I was destined to travel west.
 In the sixties I hitchhiked around the country, eventually winding up in Alaska to get away from the crowds.
 I worked on off shore oil rigs, factories, drive inns, lodges and served in the Navy.
 I learned a lot from each experience and it helped me realize that self-employment was for me.